Unfunded Liability - (n) liability is a debt or obligation one party owes to other(s) some future date in time.

-Often we hear of the USA’s ever growing $21 USD trillion debt which is a bit more than our nation’s annual gross domestic product.
+Often we hear of the USA’s ever-growing $22 USD trillion debt which is a bit more than our nation’s annual gross domestic product.

-This large debt figure tells but a fraction of the true current and future situation we face.
+This massive debt figure tells but a fraction of the actual current and future situation we face.

-What often gets ignored by most are the much larger, legally required, mostly unfunded payment liabilities ahead between:
+What often gets ignored by most are the much more significant, legally required, mostly unfunded payment liabilities ahead between: